jtomaszewski/ionic-cordova-gulp-seed/README.md

 * SASS + CoffeeScript + Jade combo
 * Support for multiple environments, like *development, staging, production* (configuration available in `gulpfile.coffee`)
 * Tests configured and working: unit (karma + mocha) and end to end (protractor)
+* Rollbar support (configured, working in angular functions and support for uploading the sourcemaps to Rollbar server)

 # Requirements

 * NodeJS
-* Cordova 3.5+
+* Cordova 4.2+
-* Android or iOS SDK installed and [configured](http://docs.phonegap.com/en/3.3.0/guide_platforms_index.md.html#Platform%20Guides) (required only if you want to deploy the app to native mobile platforms - you can run `gulp` server without that)
+* Android or iOS SDK installed and [configured](http://docs.phonegap.com/en/4.0.0/guide_platforms_index.md.html#Platform%20Guides) (required only if you want to deploy the app to native mobile platforms - you can run `gulp` server without that)

 # How to install